 A. The District Court’s Misunderstanding of the Claimed Invention—Or At Least the Dispute Over the Claimed Invention—Requires Remand.

-Hoodwinked by the same arguments Rently makes on appeal, the district court did not appreciate the true nature of the invention and the lock box recited in claim 7.
+Hoodwinked by the same arguments Rently makes on appeal, the district court did not appreciate the true nature of the invention and the functionally-improved lock box recited in claim 7.
 This underlying error is made clear by the court’s acceptance of Tenant Turners’s argument that “real estate agents have used lock boxes to provide licensed real estate professionals access to properties for decades” (ECF No. 22 at 9), and is underscored by the district court’s admission that its decision was based on its familiarity with lock boxes in general, but “not anything automatic.”
 Appx396, 62:11-18.
 This failure to understand the true nature of claim 7 infected the entirety of its analysis.
 See, e.g., Appx9 (“This Court finds that the claims at issue are directed to an abstract idea.
 Distilled to its essence, the claims use generic computing devices and techniques to provide automated entry to a property.”); Appx18 (“[I]t is not evident from the ‘590 patent specification that there is any inventive feature used in an unconventional manner.
 Further, the Court finds nothing in the pleadings to fill the gap in the specifications.”); Appx30 (“Unfortunately for the Plaintiff, such improvements are simply not captured in the language of Claim 7.”)

 On appeal, as it did in the district court, Tenant Turner ignores the combination of claim elements and specification disclosures and repeats its conclusory allegation that claim 7 does not claim a technology-enabled lock box.
 For example, in Tenant Turner’s statement of issue number 3, it asks “can characterizations of claim elements in an amended complaint create fact or claim construction issues when the characterizations are not supported by the claim language or the specification?”
 As set forth in the facts above, Tenant Turner’s premise is incorrect.
 There is ample support in the language of the claim, the specification and the file history, for the allegation in the amended complaint that the lock box of claim 7 is a “technology enabled” lock box.

-Moreover, to the extent there are “gaps” in the patent specification (for example, no express statement in the specification that lock boxes capable of coordinating with servers and recognizing time-specified codes are “unconventional”), this Court has held that these gaps can be filled by allegations in the pleadings.
+Moreover, to the extent there are “gaps” in the patent specification (for example, no express statement in the specification that lock boxes capable of coordinating with servers and recognizing time-specified codes are “functionally-improved” and “unconventional”), this Court has held that these gaps can be filled by allegations in the pleadings.
 See Aatrix Software, Inc. v.
 Green Shades Software, Inc., 882 F.3d 1121, 1128-30 (Fed.
 Cir.
 2018).
 Tenant Turner’s response to this is to summarily contend “the few facts that were new [in the amended complaint] raised no factual disputes or claim construction issues.”
 ECF No. 17 at 24.
-Yet, the nature and unconventionality of the claimed lock box’s functionality is a factual and/or claim construction dispute(s).
+Yet, the nature and unconventionality of the claimed lock box’s functionality necessarily presents factual and/or claim construction dispute(s).